 - Practice proper hygiene by washing hands regularly with water and soap, especially before you touch your eye.
 Touching the eye with dirty hand may transfer bacteria and result in an infection.
 At all times, avoid sharing your eye makeup, sunglasses, towels and other items of personal use, especially with a person infected with stye.
 Always keep your eyes free of debris by wearing sunglasses.

-If you'd like to read similar articles to How to Relieve an Itchy Stye, we recommend you browse around our Diseases & secondary effects category.
+If you want to read similar articles to How to Relieve an Itchy Stye, we recommend you visit our Diseases & secondary effects category.